mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 ---
 {{LearnSidebar}}{{NextMenu("Learn/CSS/Building_blocks/Selectors", "Learn/CSS/Building_blocks")}}

-The aim of this lesson is to develop your understanding of some of the most fundamental concepts of CSS — the cascade, specificity, and inheritance — which control how CSS is applied to HTML and how conflicts are resolved.
+The aim of this lesson is to develop your understanding of some of the most fundamental concepts of CSS — the cascade, specificity, and inheritance — which control how CSS is applied to HTML and how conflicts between style declarations are resolved.

-While working through this lesson may seem less immediately relevant and a little more academic than some other parts of the course, an understanding of these concepts will save you much pain later on!
+While working through this lesson may seem less immediately relevant and a little more academic than some other parts of the course, an understanding of these concepts will save you from a lot of pain later on!
 We encourage you to work through this section carefully and check that you understand the concepts before moving on.

 <table>
   <tbody>